 Your HELP loan must be repaid to the Government once you earn enough income to make repayments (this is known as the repayment threshold).
 You should think about how this will affect you in the long term before you apply, as having a HELP debt may affect access to bank and home loans.
 Please read further information under the section Repaying your HELP debt.

-Can I get SA-HELP?
+Am I eligible for OS-HELP?